benjvi/seven-ways-to-install-cert-manager/3-tanzu-package/README.md

 ## Cons

-- Very minimal ability to customize packages (by design)
+- Very minimal ability to customize packages
 - Minimal visibility of what will be installed
 - More complex to get working with a GitOps workflow